tmorin/faggregate/README.md

 # faggregate

-> A Java library helping to implement DDD Aggregate with a Functional touch.
+> A Java library helping to implement DDD aggregates with a functional touch.

 1. define the data structure of the aggregate's state
 2. define the commands and events which mutates the state
-3. define the side effects : storing, loading, destroying
+3. define the side effects : initialization, storing, loading, destroying
-4. and finally bundle everything with builder
+4. and finally bundle everything with a builder

 ## Installation